 If you’re reading this in the future, you should know that this post was originally published in 2020.
 Among other things, this year has bought us a global health crisis, historic unemployment rates, police brutality, civil unrest, and a divisive presidential election.

-The entire country, and world, is experiencing these things together.
+The entire country, and the world, are experiencing these things together.
 But we’re all having a unique experience.
 We’re all struggling differently.

 Some have lost loved ones and others have lost their income.
 People have lost their social outlets and others have lost free time due to exponential demands on their business.
 Families have full houses and new challenges.